exercism/research_experiment_1/exercises/go-1-b/README.md

 To further simplify things, the casino has decided that an Ace will always be worth `11`.

-Your task is to define a function with the signature `PlayerWins`, which takes a player- and dealer hand, and returns `true` if the player wins, and `false` if the dealer wins.
+Your task is to define a function named `PlayerWins`, which takes a player- and dealer hand, and returns `true` if the player wins, and `false` if the dealer wins.
 The hands are passed as strings, where each character in the string represents a single card.
 The characters '2' to '9' are worth their numeric value; 'X' (representing the `10` card), 'J', 'Q' and 'K' are worth `10` and 'A' is worth `11`.

 For example: